Additive Bayesian variable selection under censoring and misspecification: Introduction

 \section{Introduction}

-Determining what covariates have an effect on a survival (time-to-event) outcome is an important routine task in many fields.
-Due to their interpretability and computational convenience it is common to use parametric and semi-parametric models such as proportional hazards (PH, \citealp{cox:1972}) or accelerated failure time (AFT) regression and extensions.
-PH and AFT can be combined with Bayesian model selection (BMS) to provide a powerful mechanism to select variables, enforce sparsity and quantify uncertainty on the selected variables.
-Two potential issues however are that the precise consequences of model misspecification and censoring on BMS are not sufficiently understood.
-By misspecification we mean that the data are truly generated by a distribution outside the considered class, \textit{e.g.}~one may fail to record truly relevant variables or represent covariate effects imperfectly (possibly on purpose, to gain computational speed).
-The latter issue can be addressed by enriching the model, \textit{e.g.}~via non-linear or time-dependent effects, then the potential concern is that the larger number of parameters can adversely affect inference, unless the sample size $n$ is large enough, and that computation can become costlier.
-Censoring is also important since it reduces the effective sample size and, even as $n \rightarrow \infty$, may have an effect on the selected model.
+Determining what covariates have an effect on a survival (time-to-event) outcome is an important task in many fields, including Biomedicine, Economics and Engineering.
+For interpretability and computational convenience it is common to use parametric and semi-parametric models such as Cox proportional hazards \citep{cox:1972} or accelerated failure time (AFT) regression for survival outcomes, possibly with non-linear additive effects.
+The proportional hazards model assumes that covariates have a multiplicative effect on the baseline hazard, whereas in AFT models covariates drive the mean of the logarithmic (or other monotonic transform) times-to-event.
+These models can be combined with Bayesian model selection to provide a powerful mechanism to select variables, enforce sparsity and quantify uncertainty.
+However, the precise consequences of model misspecification and censoring are not sufficiently understood.
+By misspecification we mean that the data are truly generated by a distribution outside the considered class.
+For instance, one may fail to record truly relevant covariates or represent their effects imperfectly, \textit{e.g.} when using a Cox model but the true covariate effects on the hazard are non-proportional.
+This issue can be addressed by enriching the model, \textit{e.g.} via non-parametric or time-dependent effects.
+Then, the potential concerns are that the larger number of parameters can adversely affect inference, unless the sample size is large enough, and that computation can be costlier.
+Censoring is also important.
+First, it reduces the effective sample size.
+Second, wrongly assuming the censoring mechanism to be non-informative, \textit{i.e.} independent of the outcome conditionally on covariates, may affect the selected model, even asymptotically.